-Our work was directly inspired by Markosian et al. [7] who produce real-time silhouette-renderings of a polygonal model.
-After seeing that work, we tried to adapt the idea of rendering only outlines to the problem of implicit surface rendering.
+Our work was directly inspired by the work of Markosian et. al. [7] which produces a silhouetterendering of a polygonal model.
+After seeing it, we tried to adapt the idea of rendering only outlines to the problem of implicit surface rendering.